 The TikTok Business Center

-It is comprised of four main areas:
+The TikTok Business Center is compromised of four main areas:

 - The Business Center – This is where various levels of users are added and assigned.
 Members include your team members that are operating the day-to-day management of the business account whereas Partners is the space where you can connect your client or brand’s business ID in order to connect to their specific Ads account.